Our Story

 team-member

 Andy, Natalya’s father, is a co-founder and Board Member of IDefine and also co-founded KidsIQProject.org in 2015.
-In his professional life, he is a renewable energy executive with 20+ years of solar energy, storage and technology experience with 17+ years operating in China.
-Andy is the founder, owner and CEO of Clean Energy Associates (CEA) www.cleanenergyassociates.com, a solar energy and storage engineering services firm established in 2008.
-Building on his previous professional experience working as an executive with international expansion, CEA has become a top clean energy firm, operating across four continents.
+In his professional life, he is a renewable energy executive with 25+ years of solar pv, energy storage and technology experience with 20 years operating in China.
+Andy is the Founder and CEO of Clean Energy Associates (CEA) www.cleanenergyassociates.com, a solar energy and storage engineering services firm established in 2008.
+Building on his previous professional experience working as an executive with international expansion, CEA has become a top clean energy services firm with over 250 professionals in 15 countries.

 Andy holds a BA in Economics from Northwestern University and a Master of Business Administration from Harvard Business School.
-He speaks Mandarin with advanced business proficiency and resides in Shanghai, China with his wife and four daughters.
+He speaks Mandarin with advanced business proficiency and resides in Bangkok, Thailand with his wife and four daughters.
 He is passionate about environment conservation and finding a drug development program for those with intellectual disabilities.

 Leadership Team